anirudhlakkaraju/code2code/README.md

 ## Usage

-The website was built using Django famework and the frontend was designed using HTML and CSS.
+The website was built using Django framework and the frontend was designed using HTML and CSS.

 In order to deploy it, execute the following steps -